The-Yak-Collective/backups/Roam/ArtOfGig/Composable and Distributed Systems.md

 - Created as a broadening of the [[Blockchain Ops Roadmap]].
-This was the  Distributed Systems Study Group until September 2024, at which point it became the VADS group has a broader scope, and covers:
+This was the  Distributed Systems Study Group until September 2024, at which point it became the CADS group has a broader scope, and covers:
     - Distributed computing (technical)
         - Including Blockchain technologies
     - Distributed computing (social)